csedatole/Kickstarter_Analysis/README.md

 Using the outcomes based on launch date line graph, it can be concluded that the most successful time of year to create a campaign is May-July.
 Additionally, the worst time to start a campaign is at the end of the year, with December having the least amount of successful campaigns.

+Using the outcomes based on goal line graph, it can be concluded that a goal of more than $45,000 results in an extremely small percentage of successful campaigns.
+Additionally, the $1,000 to $10,000 range resulted in a higher percentage of successful campaigns, indicating it might be better to have a smaller goal for a Kickstarter.

+A limitation of the dataset is its size, as this is not the entire scope of all Kickstarter campaigns, so the results can only be taken at face value.

+Additional interpretations of the data that could have been created include outcomes based on country, outcomes based on amount of backers, and outcomes based on year.